kenneth-liao/kenneth-liao.github.io/_posts/2019-10-16-0005-water-tanzania.md

 ## Motivation
 Tanzania is recognized by the UN as a least developed country, or LDC<sup>1</sup>.
 LDCs are, in part, defined by the UN as "low-income countries confronting severe structural impediments to sustainable development"<sup>2</sup>.
 One critical impediment the country has struggled with for decades has been supplying and maintaining access to clean and safe drinking water for Tanzanians.
 In 2017, a reported 24.8 million citizens lacked access to 'at least basic' water<sup>3</sup>.
 For those fortunate enough to have access to this life-essential resource at any given time, it is never gauranteed.

 In most of the rural parts of the country, much of the potable water is accessed via water pumps that draw water from local sources.
 Around 60,000 hand-pumps are installed in sub-Saharan Africa every year, but between 30 to 40% of those do not function at anyone one time<sup>4</sup>!
 These non-functioning pumps have realized an estimated loss of $1.2 billion USD over the last 2 decades<sup>4</sup>.
 One of the biggest challenges with maintaining non-functioning pumps is identifying the pumps that are in need of repair or have completely broken down.
 Once the functional status of a pump has been identified, the appropriate resources and man-power can be deployed to target sites in need of repair or replacement.
 Unfortunately, there is currently no efficient or accurate system to tackle this monumental problem.
-Local governments and organizations tackling the water crisis simply do not possess enough time, resources, or man-power to check every pump in the country.
+Local governments and organizations battling the water crisis simply do not possess enough time, resources, or man-power to check every pump in the country.
 Identifying the functional status of these water pumps is therefore critical to ensuring access to clean drinking water and is the focus of this work.

 The problem statement can be phrased as follows.
 Data exists for tens of thousands of pumps which are assumed to be functional, but we don't actually know until someone is sent out to physically check the pump's status.
 Rather than physically checking every pump, can we predict with some accuracy better than random, which pumps will be functional and which will be non functional?
 Thus, the goal of this project is to be able to predict the functional status of water pumps in Tanzania to improve allocation of resources for pump maintenance, reduce pump downtime, and ensure basic water access for tens of millions of Tanzanians.